Three Asian luxury hotels that stand out + 3 more

-When Absolute Travel recommends Asian luxury hotels, it’s not just because the hotel boasts 5-star status and finds its way onto lists of the world’s best hotels each year.
-The Absolute Travel team prefers to be a bit more selective, sending its luxury travel experts to seek out hidden boutique gems you have perhaps never heard of, but should know about.
-When choosing a hotel that’s considered an Absolute Travel standout, the team looks for superb location, thoughtful design with a sense of place, a commitment to a light footprint, cuisine that is so good you will not want to go outside the hotel to eat, and a staff that makes its guests feel so at home they never want to leave.
+When our luxury travel experts recommend Asian luxury hotels, it’s not just because the hotel boasts 5-star status and finds its way onto lists of the world’s best hotels each year.
+The team prefers to be a bit more selective, sending its luxury travel experts to seek out hidden boutique gems you have perhaps never heard of, but should know about.
+When choosing a hotel that’s considered a luxury hotel stand out, the team looks for superb location, thoughtful design with a sense of place, a commitment to a light footprint, cuisine that is so good you will not want to go outside the hotel to eat, and a staff that makes its guests feel so at home they never want to leave.

 Phum Baitang, Siem Reap — Cambodia

 Setting: A Khmer “green” village set on eight acres of paddy fields and jungle gardens in the serene rural countryside outside Siem Reap.

 Design: Phum Baitang has reimagined a traditional Cambodian village as an enclave of luxury villas on stilts complete with thatched roofs, plunge pools, and charming tuk-tuks to get around.
 The original onsite farmhouse has been converted into the sumptuous main lodge with high-backed rattan loungers, oriental carpets, and lofted post-and-beam ceilings.
 There are glassy swimming pools, romantic boardwalks over the paddy fields, and secret corners with fluffy linen chairs for contemplative moments all your own.

 Food: Sip fresh-squeezed juices by the pool and dine on traditional Cambodian recipes made with herbs and produce from the garden and rice harvested from the property’s paddies.